Dems near congressional passage of climate, health package

 “Democrats believe they can spend their way out of inflation and tax their way out of recession," said Rep. Jason Smith, R-Mo.
 “It will only make the suffering Americans face today that much worse."

-Biden's initial 10-year, $3.5 trillion proposal also envisioned free prekindergarten, paid family and medical leave, expanded Medicare benefits and an easing of immigration restrictions.
-That crashed after centrist Sen. Joe Manchin, D-W.Va., said it was too costly, using the leverage every Democrat has in that evenly-divided Senate.
+Biden's initial 10-year, $3.5 trillion proposal also envisioned free prekindergarten, paid family and medical leave, expanded Medicare benefits and eased immigration restrictions.
+That crashed after centrist Sen. Joe Manchin, D-W.Va., said it was too costly, using the leverage every Democrat has in the evenly-divided Senate.

 Still, the final legislation remained substantive.
 Its pillar is about $375 billion over 10 years to encourage industry and consumers to shift from carbon-emitting to cleaner forms of energy.
 That includes $4 billion to cope with the West's catastrophic drought.